 … about economic realities and secondary income:

 - The day-job phenomenon is especially true for artists who support single-income households.
-For example, Australian artists who don’t rely on the income from a partner spend more time on non-arts work.
+For example, Australian artists who don’t rely on income from a partner spend more time on non-arts work.

 - Others develop a backup plan.
 Nearly half of artists in the U.S., according to BFAMFAPhD’s “Artists Report Back,” hedge their career bets by majoring in another subject, and arts students pick up more minors and teaching certificates as part of their backup planning.

 - The career path of an artist is fraught with economic risk.
 There is a long gestation period with high opportunity costs and greater variability in earnings than those working in other fields, and so a greater degree of uncertainty and instability.
-Artists are also five times more likely to be self-employed.
+Artists are also five times more likely than non-artists to be self-employed.

 … about formal education for arts professionals: